q3aql/ks-tools/doc/ks-mix.md

     * `$ ks-mix -evpf /data/movies/Example.mkv`

 _Note: Extracted video will be named `video.mkv` and extracted audio will be named `audio.mka`_

+### Examples (Extract video/audio by cutting time):

+  * Extract video from a specific hour/minute/second:

+    * `$ ks-mix -evti /data/movies/Example.mkv`

+  * Extract audio from a specific hour/minute/second:

+    * `$ ks-mix -eati /data/movies/Example.avi`

+  * Extract video + audio from a hour/minute/second:

+    * `$ ks-mix -evat /data/movies/Example.mkv`

+_Note: After executing the command, an assistant will ask us from what hour, minute and second we want to cut the video.
+We can cut it to the end or the specified time._

 ### Examples (Mix video/audio):